FailAcademy/learning/html-css-essentials/adp-vancouver/_slides/week-04/01-redux.md

 - All app state was stored in a single immutable object?
 - That state was was available anywhere within our app?
-- Actions that respond to events were decoupled from component hierarchy?
+- Actions were decoupled from component hierarchy?

 ---